RyanMoodGAMING/npc-lib/README.md

 This library provides some events to catch when certain actions are executed.
 Note that all events shown below are not platform specific.
-Event listeners must be registered into the event manager provided by the platform and not, for example, into the bukkit event system:
+Event listeners must be registered into the event manager provided by the platform and not, for example, into the bukkit event system.
+Note that event listeners can be called from any thread, there is no guarantee that events happen on a specific thread (such as the main server thread).
+For example, if you need to access the Bukkit api, make sure that you manually execute the corresponding code on the main server thread.

 | Event Class Name  | Description                                                                                                                                       |
 |-------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|